6 key benefits of machine learning for business

 What is machine learning used for?

 People often consider machine learning (ML) a fantastic solution to many problems.
-The truth is that ML looks close to magic, and it can solve many issues or at least improve many situations.
+The truth is that machine learning looks close to magic, and it can solve many issues or at least improve many situations.
 But AI projects will be successful if a leader understands how to make a business work with machine learning.

 Trends and patterns identification